DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat
     - Proactive Approach: This is a proactive approach to threat modeling, which is also known as the defensive approach.
     - Reactive approach or adversarial approach to threat modeling takes place after a product has been created and deployed.
-- Microsoft uses the **Security Development Lifecycle** (SDL) with the motto: "Secure by design, secure by default, secure in deployment and communication"
+- Microsoft uses the **Security Development Lifecycle** (SDL) with the motto: "Secure by design, secure by default, secure in deployment and communication" (also known as SD3+C)
   - It has two objectives:
     - Reduce the number of security-related design and coding defects
     - Reduce the severity of any remaining defects